 Traveler is a character-driven work of Literary Fiction, a tale about Sue Reinhardt and Mimi Smithson, two teenagers who fall in love in the summer of 1962 only to be unwittingly separated for decades shortly afterwards.

-Sue was raised in Blain, a small village at the end of a valley bordered by the Tuscarora Mountain in Pennsylvania, whe
+Sue was raised in Blain, a small village at the end of a valley bord

 Traveler is a character-driven work of Literary Fiction, a tale about Sue Reinhardt and Mimi Smithson, two teenagers who fall in love in the summer of 1962 only to be unwittingly separated for decades shortly afterwards.